techie2000/dotfiles-yadm/README.md

 ```

 ### Check for changes in your local dotfiles
-As you use use system, you will ineevitably make changes that you may want back in the future; ID them with
+As you use use system, you will inevitably make changes that you may want back in the future; ID them with
 ```
 yadm diff
 ```